Our advice supports members to navigate business challenges and changing legal and regulatory landscape.

 This practice note outlines the main provisions of the relevant conventions and protocols and highlights the duty to enquire and, if necessary, investigate further, any credible claim that an individual has been a victim of trafficking.

 This practice note advises practitioners on the use of interpreters pre-trial in the police station and in court.

 The Law Society has prepared potential remedies for criminal firms should they be unsuccessful in relation to all or part of their duty provider tender.

 Our updated practice note explains the transitional arrangements and gives advice on how to get the most from your CPD activities.

-This practice note advises on how solicitors should their charges without breaching the Solicitors Code of Conduct.
+Advice on how solicitors should publicise their charges without breaching the Solicitors Code of Conduct.